 The Role Of The Unit

 The Unit will be responsible for the co-ordination of pro bono legal work between the advocate and the agency.

-In deciding what is an appropriate case the Unit will have regard to inter alia the legal merits of the case; whether the applicant (or his/her family) can afford legal assistance; whether the services of a advocate are needed; and whether the work involved will take more than three days.
+In deciding what is an appropriate case the Unit will have regard to among other things, the legal merits of the case; whether the applicant (or his/her family) can afford legal assistance; whether the services of an advocate are needed; and whether the work involved will take more than three days.

 The agency will be informed in writing of the Unit's decision within a reasonable time.

 The Unit will make every effort to identify an advocate to offer advice or representation in appropriate cases subject to the following:

 The Unit cannot accept any responsibility whatsoever for the choice of counsel or any advice or representation provided by that counsel.
 Advocates are individuals in private practice.

 They provide their services voluntarily for no fee.
 They are not employed by the Unit.
 They are responsible for the quality of their advice and/ or any representation which they undertake.